 Water use efficiency (wue). is defined as a ratio of biomass accumulation, total crop biomass or crop grain yield, to water consumed, expressed as transpiration, evapotranspiration, or total water input to the system (Sinclair et al., 1984).
 According to this concept we calculated the biomass water use efficiency (wueb) and tuber water use efficiency (wuet).
 The wueb was calculated as the total biomass in dry weight produced divided by the cumulative water transpired (Dalla Costa et al., 1997) and for wuet was used the dry weight from tuber production divide the total water transpired (trs) during the treatment.

 Relative water content (rwc). was determined by weighing the third leaflet in fresh weight (FW) from the third leaf from the apical part from the youngest fully expanded leaf of each plant.
 Each leaflet was placing in a 4x3 inch Ziploc bag containing distilled water for 24 hours and after this time it was removed to taking turgid weight (TW) afterwards it was dried in an oven at 90ºC for 24 hours and weighed (DW).
-The rwc was calculated according to Vasquez-Robinet et al. (2008) by the formula
+The rwc was calculated according to Vasquez-Robinet et al. 2008 by the formula

 RWC%=leafletFW-leafletDWleafletTW-leafletDW⋅100.

 Leaf osmotic potential (lop). was determined using a dew point microvoltmeter (HR-33T Wescor Inc., Logan, UT, USA) with leaf discs of 5 mm diameter, taken from the third fully extended leaf.
 The leaf discs were put in 1 ml cryogenic tubes and frozen in liquid nitrogen for further analysis.
 The frozen leaves were incubated at 22°C for 30 min in a sealed C-52 chamber (Wescor Inc., Logan, UT, USA).